This timeline, first published March 26, 2008, has been updated to include developments since then.

 Diocese of Niagara synod passes resolution by a two-thirds majority asking the bishop to allow clergy to bless same-sex unions.
 The bishop withholds his consent.

 2005 – Primates meet and ask Canadian and American churches to voluntarily withdraw from the Anglican Consultative Council; also commit to neither encourage nor initiate cross-boundary interventions.
-Some primates refuse to attend the at meeting; Archbishop of Canterbury Rowan Williams comments that the is broken.
+Some primates refuse to attend the Eucharist at meeting; Archbishop of Canterbury Rowan Williams comments that “the Communion is broken.“

 Council of General Synod decides that Canadian delegates will attend but not participate at the Anglican Consultative Council meeting in Nottingham, England.

-House of agree neither to encourage nor initiate same-sex blessings until General Synod decides on the matter.
-Diocese of New Westminster imposes moratorium on allowing new parishes to permit same-sex blessings but to continue ceremonie ihave received the bishops approval.
+House of Bishops agree “neither to encourage nor initiate“ same-sex blessings until General Synod decides on the matter.
+Diocese of New Westminster imposes moratorium on allowing new parishes to permit same-sex blessings but to continue ceremonies in parishes that have received the bishop‘s approval.

 Canada legalizes gay marriage.